Elite50/slate/source/index.html.md

 `POST https://api.crowdskout.com/v1/profile`

 You can create a profile by sending the [Profile Object](#the-profile-object) in the request body.
-All IDs will be ignored in the object and all collection items will be created a new.
+All IDs will be ignored in the object and all collection items will be created anew.
 The endpoint will return the [Profile Object](#the-profile-object) with all of the IDs attached to the object and its collection items.
 If an item is provided with insufficient or invalid information, that item will be removed from the collection silently, and the rest of the valid data will be saved.